Seashore is a bitmap image editor. The program is open source. If the program is not coöperating, save your work and restart it.

 Sample size

-Use sample from all layers - check if you want the color sampled from all layers combined.
+Use sample from all layers – Check this if you want the color sampled from all layers combined.

 Options: